Julien Abenhaim

 Jak Koning

-Senior Technical Game Designer
+Staff Technical Game Designer

 Core Memory: It was well past midnight, playing Final Fantasy VII with my best friend in elementary school.
 We were fighting the boss at the giant Junon Cannon.
 We just kept losing.
 Our frustration peaked and we rage quit, turning the TV off and throwing down the remote.
 A minute later we cooled, turned the TV back on to see the victory screen!
 Elated and confused we had to celebrate quietly, and I still remember the rush of it, made all the better by it being shared.